-We also utilize a distribution facility in Reno, Nevada operated by a third-party.
+In fiscal 2008 we executed a long-term lease to utilize 175,500 square foot distribution center in Reno, NV, effectively relocating, expanding and bringing our west coast distribution service in-house.
 This facility services our stores in the western United States at a favorable freight cost per unit, and provides faster turnaround from selected vendors.
-We plan to expand and bring this function in-house in fiscal 2008 due to our growing retail store network.
-In addition, we utilize a portion of the Toronto Urban Outfitters store as a wholesale distribution facility in Canada, and have a distribution center in Essex, England to service our current and near-term needs for stores in Europe.
+In addition, we have a distribution center in Essex, England, which is operated by a third party, to service our current and near-term needs for stores and direct-to-consumer operations in Europe.

 Information Systems.
 Very early in our growth, we recognized the need for high-quality information in order to manage merchandise planning/buying, inventory management and control functions.
 We invested in a retail software package that met our processing and reporting requirements.
 We utilize point-of-sale register systems connected by a digital subscriber line (DSL) network to our home offices.
 These systems provide for register efficiencies, timely customer checkout and instant back office access to register information, as well as for daily updates of sales, inventory data and price changes.
 Our direct-to-consumer operations, which include the Anthropologie, Free People and Urban Outfitters catalogs and retail web sites, maintain separate software systems that manage the merchandise and customer information for our in-house customer contact center and fulfillment functions.
-We are currently testing and expect to launch a new, more functional web platform during fiscal 2008 that will expand capacity for additional traffic and sales through the web.
+We launched a new, more functional web platform during fiscal 2008 that has expanded capacity for additional traffic and sales through the web.
 The Free People wholesale segment uses a separate software system for customer service, order entry and allocations, production planning and inventory management.
 During fiscal 2007, we successfully completed installation of a new wholesale customer service system that provides significantly improved functionality and flexibility to help serve our customers.
 This system has the capability to handle additional workload related to increased order volume and will better suit us over the long term to meet its forward growth needs.
 We have contracted with a nationally recognized company to provide disaster-recovery services with respect to our key systems.

 During fiscal 2007, we also completed the upgrade of our existing point of sale platform at our North American locations.
 This upgrade included the replacement of our existing register software, replacement of registers and related hardware and the addition of radio frequency equipment to be utilized in the store receiving and operations areas.
-We believe this upgrade allows us to process customer transactions more quickly and efficiently, while reducing existing administration.
-This initiative will also result in advanced flexibility and customer service in the areas of locating inventory and accessing the direct-to-consumer channel within our retail stores.
-This new platform establishes better long-term technology resources and provides the opportunity and required infrastructure to enable our brands to implement a Customer Relationship Management ("CRM") system during fiscal 2008.
+We believe this upgrade has allowed us to process customer transactions more quickly and efficiently, while reducing existing administration.
+We believe this initiative has also resulted in advanced flexibility and customer service in the areas of locating inventory and accessing the direct-to-consumer channel within our retail stores.
+This new platform establishes better long-term technology resources and provides the opportunity and required infrastructure which enabled Anthropologie to implement a Customer Relationship Management system during fiscal 2008.